Tips, frameworks, and guides for building Product Manager resumes that get interviews.

 A side-by-side breakdown of what changes when you target AI PM roles.
 Same four dimensions, different expectations for each.

-Most PM resumes get rejected before a human reads them.
+Most PM resumes get deprioritized before a human reads them.
 These 7 hidden ATS mistakes silently kill applications, and most product managers don't even know they're making them.

 ProductResume offers two analysis modes.
 Here is exactly what each one does, how the output differs, and when to use which for your PM job search.